zakariabaala-glitch/IT_Portfolio/VLSM lab/README.md

 Router interfaces were assigned the last usable IP in each subnet

 Successful connectivity tests:
   ->ping between PC1 and PC2
->ping between PC1 and PC3
+  ->ping between PC1 and PC3
   ->ping between PC1 ↔ R2 and PC3 ↔ R1

-ping between PC1 and PC2

 ping between PC1 ↔ R2 and PC2 ↔ R1